 - Recognizing feelings & understanding stress

-The Stop and Think Program teaches children the skills and behaviors needed to develop positive and safe relationships.
+The Too Good For Violence Social Perspective Program teaches children the skills and behaviors needed to develop positive and safe relationships.
 When presenting the lessons to an entire classroom of students, the Skills Trainer may not always have the opportunity to hear directly from students about the day to day impact of each lesson topic or the effects of the program in each student’s personal life.
-Occasionally, the Skills Trainer is fortunate enough to get a first-hand perspective of the unique power and influence of Stop and Think and the impact on an individual student and his or her family members.
+Occasionally, the Skills Trainer is fortunate enough to get a first-hand perspective of the unique power and influence of Too Good For Violence Social Perspective and the impact on an individual student and his or her family members.
 The following is the story of a 5th-grade student who, with her teachers’ permission, requested to speak with the eVIBE Skills Trainer individually.
 She shared that her father passed away when she was young and she now has a new father figure in her life.
 She feared losing the memory of her father, especially if she starts to connect with her new father figure.
 These fears resulted in animosity and angry feelings.
-In the Stop and Think class lesson entitled “Understanding Feelings,” this student learned steps to help identify feelings and manage them.
+In the Too Good For Violence Social Perspective class lesson entitled “Identifying and Managing Emotions,” this student learned steps to help identify feelings and manage them.
 Specifically, she learned to take deep breaths, count to five, calm down and recognize feelings.
 She referred to the emotions poster as a reference to identify feelings.
 She also learned to identify feelings based on her body’s reactions.
 She asked herself questions such as, “Is my heart beating fast, or is my face turning red?”
 Then, she would ask herself what made her feel that way.
 With these tools, this student was learning to identify and manage her feelings in a healthier, more positive way.
-She let the trainer know that not only was the Stop and Think Program fun, but she was learning a great deal.
+She let the trainer know that not only was the Too Good For Violence Social Perspective program was fun but she was learning a great deal.
 She also expressed that she felt the eVIBE Skills Trainer was helpful and caring.
 The program made a big difference in her life.